dstrates/cloudwatch-slack-alerts/README.md

   </a>
 </p>

-This is a serverless solution that monitors for Lambda errors in AWS CloudWatch and sends alerts to a Slack channel.
+Serverless solution that monitors for Lambda errors in AWS CloudWatch and sends alerts to Slack.

 The Lambda is triggered by a CloudWatch Log Susbcription Filter whenever a new log event is published.
-It analyzes log events to detect errors and relays this information to a designated Slack channel for notification.
+It analyzes log events to detect errors and relays this information to designated Slack channel(s) for notification.

 ## How it works